krylovsk/mqtt-benchmark/README.md

-  -quiet=false : Suppress logs while running (except errors and the result) -size=100: Size of the messages payload (bytes) -topic="/test": MQTT topic for incoming message -username="": MQTT username (empty if auth disabled)
+  -quiet=false : Suppress logs while running (except errors and the result) -size=100: Size of the messages payload (bytes) -topic="/test": MQTT topic for incoming message -payload="": MQTT message payload.
+If empty, then payload is generated based on the size parameter -username="": MQTT username (empty if auth disabled)
 ```